Watch the webinar now:

 • Adjustment formula: Determination of a method for calculating price changes

-• Indexing: use of price indices to reflect market developments
+• Indexing: use of price index to reflect market developments

 • Validity period: Definition of the periods in which price reviews take place